My mother was having trouble opening a drawer. She pulled and pulled, but it wouldn’t budge. Frustrated, she yelled “Jesus!” and it finally opened.

 Yet, I think I want a little more.
 Enter sentientism.

 Sentientism is exactly like humanism except for one crucial difference.
 It is concerned with the welfare of all sentient beings, not just humans.
-That in fact we should act in the concerns and interest of all beings that have the capacity for happiness and suffering, not just those that look like us.
+That in fact, we should act in the concerns and interest of all creatures that have the capacity for happiness and suffering, not only those that look like us.

 This is a much better basis for morality than most of our ancient scriptures.